bagustris/w2v2-vad/README.md

 input: any audio file readable by torchaudio at any sample rate (will be resampled to 16000 Hz on the fly)
 output:  score of valence, arousal, and dominance in a range [0, 1]

+## Virtual Environment
+I recommend using a virtual environment to run this script.
+You can use either `venv` or `conda`.
+I prefer to use (Mini) conda now over venv.
+Here is the example.

+    conda create -n w2v2-vad python=3.8
+    conda activate w2v2-vad

 ## Installation
     pip3 install -r requirements.txt